ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

     1. Lock In - Some of you like to hover at the top of the skull, like your human is wearing you like a hat.
 Not good.
 Where you want to be is much lower, over the spinal column and right in-between the ear lobes.
 We call this "locking in", this should make you and your human far more comfortable.

     2. If you can travel globally, go swim in the Drava river in Austria.
 For an hour.
 Its in Europe, it goes through four countries.
 Look it up and visit it as soon as you can.

     3. If you can not travel globally, go to the nearest cemetery, pick a tree and get IN the tree.
 For an hour.
 Return to the cemetery weekly for about 20 minutes.

     4. Nourish yourselves.
 You are supernatural beings with supernatural needs.
 You can absorb nutrients from your surroundings.
 Have you ever walked into the kitchen, opened the refrigerator and just stared at it before walking away?
 You are absorbing nutrients molecularly.
 Follow the following steps:

         a.
 Drink a glass of tap water and take a multi-vitamin
         b.
+Go outside daily or leave a window cracked.
+Spend an hour outside if its been a while, but a few minutes a day can do wonders
+        b.
 Get access to some Epsom salts (your human CAN soak their feet in these, if they prefer)

     Visit the following places for a few minutes each: